3D STL Preview — Interactive preview only (drag to rotate, scroll to zoom)

 Capitalization

 Each capital letter in braille adds a capitalization indicator (1 extra cell).
-The Capitalized Letters toggle controls how capitals are handled:
+The Capitalized Letters toggle, in the Translation Options submenu of Expert Mode, controls how capitals are handled:

 Disabled (default): Text is automatically converted to lowercase before translation.
 You can type normally — capitals are converted for you.